aziknabiyev/laravel-simple-auction-store/README.md

 ## For running app
 **php artisan serve**

-## For editing data you must register first
+## For editing data you must first register and log in